datanav/docs/technical/superoffice-superoffice.rst

 ===================================
-SuperOffice to Superoffice Dataflow
+SuperOffice to SuperOffice Dataflow
 ===================================

-Generated: 2024-09-11 00:00:00
+Generated: 2024-09-11 07:56:15

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from SuperOffice to Superoffice.
+This technical document provides a detailed overview of the Sesam Talk data flow from SuperOffice to SuperOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-SuperOffice Contact to Superoffice Contact
+SuperOffice Contact to SuperOffice Contact
 ------------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Contact and a Superoffice Contact must be established.
+Before any synchronization can take place, a link between a SuperOffice Contact and a SuperOffice Contact must be established.

-A SuperOffice Contact will merge with a Superoffice Contact if one of the following property combinations match:
+A SuperOffice Contact will merge with a SuperOffice Contact if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Contact Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
    * - ContactId
      - ContactId
    * - Emails.Value
      - Emails.Value

-Once a link between a SuperOffice Contact and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Contact and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Contact and a Superoffice Contact:
+The following properties are synchronized between a SuperOffice Contact and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Contact Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Address.Postal.Address1
      - Address.Postal.Address1
      - "string"